top of page

 • Barnardo’s found as high as 1 in 11 children are growing up in poverty

-Hertfordshire faces an escalating challenge.
-Youth violence, county lines exploitation, and school exclusions are rising, with over 6,000 offences involving under-18s recorded annually.
-Young people are increasingly both the victims and perpetrators of harm, driven by inequality, exclusion, and a lack of positive opportunities.
+Furthermore, youth violence, "county lines" exploitation, and school exclusions are on the rise, with over 6,000 offences involving under-18s recorded annually.
+Mostly driven by inequality, social exclusion, and a lack of positive opportunities, young people are increasingly becoming both the victims and perpetrators of harm.

 bottom of page